majestrate/XD/README.md

     $ go get -u -v github.com/majestrate/XD

+please note that using `go get` disables the webui.

 ### cross compile for Raspberry PI

 Set `GOARCH` and `GOOS` when building with make: